marcioAlmada/annotations/README.md

 ## Reading Annotations

-Consider the following class with docblock annotations:
+Consider the following class with some docblock annotations:

 ```php
 <?php